-Up until this point, prophets have largely been northern or southern.
+Up until this point, prophets have largely been “northern” or “southern,” but this post-exile thing is a whole new ballgame.
 Ezekiel is the first of the classical prophets to be prophesying in Babylon.
-Ezekiel is a priest, or was, before he was forcibly removed to Babylon at age 25, in c.
+Ezekiel is a priest or had been before he was forcibly removed to Babylon at age 25, c.
 597/6 BCE.
 After being in Babylon five years, Ezekiel receives his calling as a prophet to preach to the exiles, and the temple is destroyed roughly five years later (587/6 BCE).
 Ezekiel records it in chapter 24.

 In the ninth year, in the tenth month, on the tenth day of the month, the word of the Lord came to me: Mortal, write down this date, this very date.
 The king of Babylon has laid siege to Jerusalem this very day.
 And utter an allegory to the rebellious house and say to them, Thus says the Lord God…